RickyV33/OverView/README.md

 Implement features and corresponding unit tests.

-Lint your code and run unit tests using `npm test`.
+Lint and run all tests using `npm test`.

+To simply lint your code, use `npm run lint`.

 Then, to run and debug the app use `npm run debug`.